kubermates-org/kubermates.github.io/content/docs/2021-12-28-blog-incident-kaniko-and-acr.md

   going to put into place.
-Azure users started reporting seeing the following error within the build step: error checking push permissions -- make sure you entered the correct tag name, and that you are authenticated correctly, and try again: checking push permission for "xyz. azurecr. io/myorg/myrepo:0.
-0. 1": resolving authorization for xyz. azurecr. io failed: error getting credentials - err: exec: "docker-credential-acr-env": executable file not found in $PATH error checking push permissions -- make sure you entered the correct tag name, and that you are authenticated correctly, and try again: checking push permission for "xyz. azurecr. io/myorg/myrepo:0.
-0.'
+Azure users started reporting seeing the following error within the build step: error checking push permissions -- make sure you entered the correct tag name, and that you are authenticated correctly, and try again: checking push permission for "xyz. azurecr. io/myorg/myrepo:0.0.1": resolving authorization for xyz. azurecr. io failed: error getting credentials - err: exec: "docker-credential-acr-env": executable file not found in $PATH error checking push permissions -- make sure you entered the correct tag name, and that you are authenticated correctly, and try again: checking push permission for "xyz. azurecr. io/myorg/myrepo:0.0.1": resolving authorization for xyz. azurecr. io failed: error getting credentials - err: exec:
+  "docker-credential-acr-env": executable file not found in $PATH This seemed to be indicating to an authorization issues with the terraform module.
+Other users were seemingly unaffected by this issue.'
 ---
 Open the original post ↗ https://jenkins-x.io/blog/2021/12/28/kanikoacrandjenkinsx/